Skip to main content

 Is It Legal to Cash Out Your 401(k) Before a Divorce?

-After a divorce starts, it is generally not permitted to dispose of martial assets such as retirement accounts.
-Additionally, just because you empty the account doesn't mean that your spouse won't just ask for their martial share, so you could still end up having to pay.
-Finally, while you can choose to cash out your 401(k) whenever you want, there is a penalty fee of 10% if you are under age 59 ½, and you will owe income tax.
+After a divorce starts, it is generally not permitted to dispose of marital assets such as retirement accounts.
+Also, just because you empty the account doesn't mean your spouse won't just ask for their marital share, so you could still have to pay.
+Finally, while you can cash out your 401(k) whenever you want, there is a penalty fee of 10% if you are under age 59 ½, and you will owe income tax.

 Can You Legally Hide 401(k) Assets During a Divorce?

 It is illegal to hide your financial assets during a divorce, but not in the way you might think.
-There are no laws that explicitly say hiding assets is illegal; however, you are asked to present the truth during a divorce.
+No laws explicitly say hiding assets is illegal; however, you are asked to present the truth during a divorce.
 To hide a bank account would be perjury, a crime.

 Once you begin the divorce process, retirement account issues to consider include: